-In April 2021, the Financial Stability Authority set a minimum requirement for own funds and eligible liabilities (MREL requirement) for the Savings Banks Amalgamation and Sp Mortgage Bank Plc.
-The requirement will enter into force in full as of 1 January 2022 for the Savings Banks Amalgamation and with transitional provisions as of 1 January 2022 for Sp Mortgage Bank Plc.
+In April 2022, the Financial Stability Authority set a minimum requirement for own funds and eligible liabilities (MREL requirement) for the Savings Banks Amalgamation and Sp Mortgage Bank Plc.
+The requirement pursuant to the previous decision is valid until 31 December 2023.
 The requirement does not apply to the member credit institutions or the Central Bank of Savings Banks.

 The MREL requirement is by nature a Pillar II type minimum requirement that must be met continuously.
+According to the decision of the Financial Stability Authority, the MREL requirement applied to the Savings

+Banks Amalgamation is 19.49 % of the total risk exposure amount or 5.91 % of the total exposures, whichever is higher, until 31 December 2023, and as of 1 January 2024, the MREL requirement is 19.77 % of the total risk exposure amount or 7.85 % of the total exposures, whichever is higher.

-The Financial Stability Authority decided that the MREL requirement applied to the Savings Banks Amalgamation is 19.49 % of the total risk exposure amount or 5.91 % of the total exposures, whichever is higher.
+The MREL requirement applied to Sp Mortgage Bank Plc is 14.4 % of the total risk exposure amount or 5.1 % of the total exposures, whichever is higher, until 31 December 2023, and as of 1 January 2024 it is 15.71 % of the total risk exposure amount or 5.91 % of the total exposures, whichever is higher.

 In addition to the requirement calculated on the basis of overall risk, the institution specific capital buffer requirement shall be met on an ongoing basis.